Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks for regressions against a golden baseline and returns specific diff statuses.
-It uses specific verbs ('Check for regressions') and distinguishes from sibling tools like compare_agents or create_test.
+The description clearly states the tool checks for regressions against a golden baseline and returns diff summaries with specific statuses (PASSED, REGRESSION, etc.).
+It also lists observability signals.
+This distinguishes it from sibling tools like run_skill_test (which likely runs tests without baseline comparison) and replay (which replays interactions).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.